-A hardy, drought-tolerant and long-lived plant, the Dwarf Date Palm needs a bright spot which is free of drafts.
+A hardy, drought-tolerant, and long-lived plant, the Dwarf Date Palm needs a bright spot that is free of drafts.
 It grows slowly, reaching heights of 8-10’.
 The Dwarf Date Palm should not be placed near children’s play areas because it has sharp needle-like spines arranged near the base of the leaf stem.
-These can easily penetrate skin and even protective clothing.
+These can easily penetrate the skin and even protect clothing.

 The Boston fern grows to 4’ in height with a spread up to 5’.
 It has feathery ferns which are best displayed as a hanging plant.
 It prefers bright indirect sunlight.
 Keep the soil barely moist and mist frequently with warm water.
 This plant is prone to spider mites and whitefly which can be controlled using a soapy water spray.
 Inspect new plants for bugs before bringing them home.

-The Peace Lily is a compact plant which grows to a height of 3’ with a 2’ spread.
+The Peace Lily is a compact plant that grows to a height of 3’ with a 2’ spread.
 This hardy plant tolerates neglect.
-It prefers indirect sunlight and high humidity, but needs to be placed out of drafts.
-For best results, the Peace Lily should be thoroughly watered, then allowed to go moderately dry between waterings.
+It prefers indirect sunlight and high humidity but needs to be placed out of drafts.
+For best results, the Peace Lily should be thoroughly watered and then allowed to go moderately dry between waterings.
 The leaves should be misted frequently with warm water.
+Create Cleaner Air